Authenta API Overview

 The API uses the same detection engine and produces the same results as the Authenta platform—just accessible via secure endpoints.

-- Start using the API
+- Start making authenticated API calls

 Authentication Model

-All API calls require two headers:
+All API calls require one header:

 API Operations & Request Types